 When an agreement expressly includes consideration of sexual services provided by one of the parties, a court is more likely to find the contract unenforceable.
 For example, if one partner agrees to share their income in return for the other partner's love and companionship, a court may find that the contract implicates “meretricious ” (apparently attractive, but actually of little value or relating to a prostitute) sexual activity.
 The court may refuse to enforce the contract.

 Proving an oral agreement or an implied contract between unmarried cohabitants is also difficult, and several courts have refused to recognize such an agreement due to lack of proof.

 Cohabitation Agreement Requirements

-The majority of states now recognizes these cohabitation agreements, though many require that the agreement be in writing and be signed by the parties.
-The legal requirements for valid cohabitation contracts tend to parallel the requirements of some other contracts, because they’re essentially just another type of contract.
+The majority of states now recognizes these cohabitation agreements, though many require that the agreement be in writing and signed by the parties.
+The legal requirements for valid cohabitation agreements tend to parallel the requirements of other contracts, because they’re essentially just another type of contract.
 Only a small number of recent cases have held that contracts between unmarried cohabitants are unenforceable.

 A cohabitation agreement is more flexible and less regulated than a marital agreement.
 Couples typically include the following key points in their contracts:

 Cohabitation Agreements vs. Prenuptial Agreements